Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 #### What Just Happened?

- The application software sent the \"Hello World\" string to the UART0 peripheral of the PS section.
+ The application software sent the "Hello World" string to the UART0 peripheral of the PS section.

- From UART0, the \"Hello world\" string goes byte-by-byte to the serial terminal application running on the host machine, which displays it as a string.
+ From UART0, the "Hello world" string goes byte-by-byte to the serial terminal application running on the host machine, which displays it as a string.